Hyperspectral photoluminescence and reflectance microscopy of 2D materials: Conclusion and outlook

 \section{Conclusion and outlook}

-In conlcusion, we implemented and characterized a hyperspectral push-broom micro-spectroscopy setup for highly parallel acquisition of reflection and photoluminescence spectra.
-To demonstrate the capabilities, we have measured the photoluminescence of a two-dimensional lateral heterostructure sample.
+In conclusion, we implemented and characterized a hyperspectral push-broom micro-spectroscopy setup for highly parallel acquisition of reflection and photoluminescence spectra.
+To demonstrate the capabilities, we measured the PL spectra of a two-dimensional lateral heterostructure sample.

-The main idea of the setup - using a line focus - can be applied to most other experiments which use a two-dimensional CCD camera as sensor.
+The implementation of the parallel measurement scheme presented here can easily be implemented in existing setups and can be combined with various measurement techniques.
 By inserting polarization optics, the setup can be used to map e.g. the polarization-resolved luminescence connected to the valley selection rules of TMDs \cite{Zeng2012,Mak2012}, or the magnetic circular dichroism in 2D heterostructures including magnetic materials \cite{Zhong2017_heterostructure, Seyler2018}.
-The concept can also be applied for Raman imaging, if a laser of sufficiently narrow linewidth in combination with appropriate filters is used.
-Furthermore, the setup can be modified to use reflective optics for a more broadband operation, potentially ranging from the infrared to the UV spectral region \cite{Ma2020}.
+The concept can also be applied for Raman imaging, if a laser of sufficiently narrow line width in combination with appropriate filters is used and to other measurement techniques relevant to the semiconductor industry, such as optical critical dimension methods \cite{Hoobler2003}.
+Lastly, the setup can be modified to use reflective optics for a more broadband operation, potentially ranging from the infrared to the UV spectral region \cite{Ma2020}.

 The measurement scheme has broad applicability in studying quantitative optical properties of two-dimensional materials and beyond.
 It is particularly useful for imaging experiments of large sample areas or in situations in which multi-dimensional parameters scans are to be combined with high-resolution imaging.